Skip to Content

 Boston Drug Trafficking Attorney

-Defending Against Drug Trafficking Charges in Massachusetts
+Former Prosecutors Defending Drug Trafficking Charges Across Massachusetts

-Our Drug Trafficking Defense Services
+Drug Trafficking Defense Services

 The substances most commonly associated with these charges in the Boston area include:

-• Class A Substances: Primarily Heroin and Fentanyl.
+• Class A Substances: Primarily heroin and fentanyl.
 Due to the ongoing opioid crisis, these carry some of the harshest penalties in the Commonwealth.

 • Class D Substances: Marijuana.
 While Massachusetts has legalized recreational use, trafficking 50 pounds or more remains a serious felony.